anhaidgroup/deepmatcher/README.rst

 Installation
 **********

-We currently support only Python 3.
+We currently support only Python versions 3.5 and 3.6.
 Installing using pip is recommended:

 .. code-block:: none

    pip install deepmatcher

+Note that during installation you may see an error message that says "Failed building wheel for fasttextmirror".
+You can safely ignore this - it does NOT mean that there are any problems with installation.

 **********
 Tutorials